AnalogJ/lexicon/README.md

 There is an included example Dockerfile that can be used to automatically generate certificates for your website.

 ## ToDo list

-- Create and Register a lexicon pip package.
+- [x] Create and Register a lexicon pip package.
+- [ ] Write documentation on supported environmental variables.
+- [ ] Wire up automated release packaging on PRs.

 ## Contributing Changes.
 If the DNS provider you use is not already available, please consider contributing by opening a pull request.